 It’s here.
 That first warm-season milestone that sneaks up on you every year, reminding you that spring has ended and summer is in full swing.
 Yes, it’s time to take a day off and celebrate American independence.

 Also, you can help them break free from FTP and escape the tyranny of email file-size limits!
-Syncplicity users can send large files and create shared folders, with no file-size limits and no need for IT support.
+Syncplicity by Axway users can send large files and create shared folders, with no file-size limits and no need for IT support.

 And this liberty isn’t limited by hardware loss, destruction, or theft.
-With files backed up in real time, Syncplicity users can always use a mobile device or loaner computer to access their unharmed data.
+With files backed up in real time, Syncplicity by Axway users can always use a mobile device or loaner computer to access their unharmed data.

 So, yes, enjoy the hot dogs, the parading fire trucks, the peaceful rest, or whatever you like on the Fourth.
 And if you return to a workplace that isn’t yet living the joys of sync-and-share independence, give us a call.

 Ah, June.
 With its promise of summer…and summer vacation.
 No more pencils, no more books.
 You remember the feeling.
 It was freedom.
 Maybe you pedaled away on your bike.
 Off to a friend’s house.
 Or a ride through the neighborhood, to a nearby playground or the corner store.
 Maybe to catch up with the ice cream truck.

 But now that we’re grownups, we’re no longer sprung for months of freedom.
 Or are we?